Subjunctive mood: Spanish

-Though the -re form appears to be more closely related to the imperfect subjunctive -ra form than the -se form, that is not the case.
-The -se form of the imperfect subjunctive derives from the pluperfect subjunctive of Vulgar Latin and the -ra from the pluperfect indicative, combining to overtake the previous pluperfect subjunctive ending.
-The -re form is more complicated, stemming (so to speak) from a fusion of the perfect subjunctive and future perfect indicative—which, though in different moods, happened to be identical in the second and third persons—before losing the perfect in the shift to future subjunctive, the same perfect nature that was the only thing the forms originally shared.
-So the -ra and -se forms always had a past (to be specific, pluperfect) meaning, but only the -se form always belonged with the subjunctive mood that the -re form had since its emergence.
+The ‑se form of the imperfect subjunctive derives from the pluperfect subjunctive of Vulgar Latin, and the ‑ra from the pluperfect indicative, which combine to overtake the previous pluperfect subjunctive ending.
+The ‑re form is more complicated, originating in a fusion of the perfect subjunctive and future perfect indicative (which, though in different moods, happened to be identical in the second and third persons) before losing the perfect in the shift to future subjunctive.
+So the ‑ra and ‑se forms always had a past (to be specific, pluperfect) meaning, but only the ‑se form always belonged with the subjunctive mood that the ‑re form had since its emergence.

 Portuguese

 In Portuguese, as in Spanish, the subjunctive (subjuntivo or conjuntivo) is complex, being generally used to talk about situations which are seen as doubtful, imaginary, hypothetical, demanded, or required.
 It can also express emotion, opinion, disagreement, denial, or a wish.
-Its value is similar to the one it has in formal English:
+Its value is similar to that of the subjunctive in formal English: